 Do you want to see everything that needs grading in all your courses?

 All your grading tasks are organized by course.
-No need to navigate to each course to see what's ready for grading.
+No need to navigate to each course to see what's ready to grade.
 Want more details?
-Select a course, and view all the coursework and management functions.
+Select a title, and view all the work and management functions.

 If you participate in courses as an instructor and a student, the page shows information for both roles.